browserengineering/book/book/glossary.md

 DukPy

-: A JavaScript interpreter used in this book.
+: A Python binding library for Duktape, a JavaScript interpreter used in this book.

 GPU